magoha01/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+ React JS is an open source library used for building interfaces for single page applications.
+REact's advatage is that you are able to create components, reusable pieces of ui, that can easily be changed/manipulated dynamically, vs having to manually recreate them.

 1. Describe component state.
+    Component state is  a JavaScript object React uses to represent  information about the component's current situation.
+State starts with a default value set in use state, and updates with user interaction/changes to components.

 1. Describe props.

+    Component props are what pass information  on from parent to child components. for example, if you have a function in your app.js, and you wanted to pass it to a card component, you could pass the function as props inside the card component (ex. <Card push={pushButton} />)

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are anything that affect  else outside of the scope of the function being currently being executed.
+You sync side effects in a React component by either adding event listeners to certain elements in a component, or by putting them in the brackets in the end of the effect hook.